-I don’t know about you, but when Scotland seems to be mentioned to people, well we just want to see it all!
-Argyll and Oban, where?
-Aren’t those the funky socks we wore in the 80’s and super popular with golfers.
+Without a doubt, when you mention Argyll most people, think of images of funky socks we wore in the ’80s.
+Still popular with pro golfers too.
 This under-rated, under-stated region of Scotland will knock those socks off.
-I kept waiting for tons and tons of visitors to pop in but this area was filled with locals and a few whisky enthusiasts and of course a few Jamie and Claire fanatics.
+I kept waiting for tons and tons of visitors to pop in but this area but thankfully it was filled with locals and a few whisky enthusiasts.
 It’s Scotland…after all.
-The natural beauty and splendor of this will entice you to visit, but it will be the people, the food and the water that will keep you coming back.
+The natural beauty and splendor of this region will entice you to visit over and over.
+However, it is the people, the food, and the landscape that will bring you back time and time again.

-I wasn’t sure what to expect.
-Sometimes I literally just close my eyes and see where my finger lands on the map.
+I wasn’t sure what to expect when we arrived.
+On occasion, I literally just close my eyes and see where my finger lands on the map.
 On our whirlwind seven days in Scotland we decided to head down south from beautiful SKYE and the Inverness area to this region.
-We found it filled with local fisherman, islands of cows, sailboats, great restaurants and more.
+We found it filled with local fishermen, islands of cows, sailboats, great restaurants and more.

-We really enjoyed our stay in another B&B, Ceo Mara Croft ~ or the Sea and Sky House near Oban with Matt and Sophie.
-Their beautiful Bed & Breakfast is quietly located in Airds Bay just a little ways from Oban.
-It was perfect for Jon and I – we had views of the mountains and right away Sophie introduced us to a little walk to the lake and then we chatted for a while on what we needed to see and do during our stay.
-They are AWESOME!
+Undoubtedly, we really enjoyed our stay in another B&B, Ceo Mara Croft ~ or the Sea and Sky House near Oban with Matt and Sophie.
+For sure, their beautiful Bed & Breakfast is quietly located in Airds Bay just a short distance from Oban.
+It was perfect for Jon and me – we had views of the mountains and right away Sophie introduced us to a little walk to the lake and then we chatted for a while on what we needed to see and do during our stay.
+They are AWESOME hosts!

 Town of Oban

 The unassuming town of Oban may be considered to port to the Argyll & Bute Islands but it is so much more.
 While we were visiting we heard “Oh, Oban, that’s the “gateway to the islands,” it may be but it has a beautiful promenade and harbor too.
 You will find yourself enjoying the walk and view around town.